 (b) the relevant PIC of the property to which the animal is to be taken from the holding yard.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (2) If a carrier moves from a property an animal to which an NLIS identifier is not applied, the carrier must keep the animal separate from —